SaraOsdi/hadasim_home_assignment/covid19_management_system/README.md

 2. POST /addMember: Creates a new member.
 3. PATCH /updateMember:id: Updates details of a specific member by ID.
 4. DELETE /memberId/deleteMember: Deletes a specific member by ID.
+5. POST /image: Image uploading. transfers to a middleware for convention the picture.